essif-lab/framework/docs/terms/actor.md

 We specifically note that enterprises, governments, and other organizations do not qualify.

 ### Background:
-further background on this concept is provided by the ['Party-Action' pattern|essifLab-pattern-party-action]
+further background on this concept is provided by the ['Party-Action' pattern|pattern-party-action]

 ---
 [^1]: Reasoning means: inferring conclusions from data, regardless of the kind of logic that is being used, or whether the reasoning is coherent, or consistent.